toidiu/toidiu.github.io/content/blog/2024_07_12_tls_overview.md

 installed with well-established root certificates (Cloudflare root, Mozilla root, etc) which helps facilitate the internet.

 The certificate contains the server's public key pair and can be used to verify [signatures](https://en.wikipedia.org/wiki/Digital_signature) created by the server.
-Signatures are used by the TLS handshake to ensure that we are speaking with the "real" peer (toidiu.com) and not an attacker.
+Signatures are used by the TLS handshake to ensure that browser is speaking with the "real" peer (toidiu.com) and not an attacker.
 This works since only the real "toidiu.com" website server will have the private key associated with the public key on the certificate.

 ### <a name="tls-confidentiality">Confidentiality</a>
 Confidentiality is achieved via encryption and its usually what most people think of when they think of "security".
-However, Confidentiality without Authentication (are you sure you are talking with your Bank?) or Integrity (are you really sure that some hacker didn't intercept and  message?) is not comprehensive security!
+However, Confidentiality without Authentication (are you sure you are talking with your Bank?) or Integrity (are you really sure that some hacker didn't intercept and modify the message?) is not comprehensive security!

-Peers using TLS exchange a shared secret key, which they use to encrypt messages they send to each other.
+Peers using TLS, exchange a shared secret key, which they use to encrypt messages they send to each other.
 The exchange of secret material is called a key exchange (kex) and is part of a TLS Handshake.
 There are many kex algorithms (RSA, DHE, EDHE).
-In TLS 1.3 has deprecated many old cipher suites in preference for forward-secret modern ones.
+TLS 1.3 has deprecated many old cipher suites in preference for modern ones.

 [ECDHE](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) (elliptic
 curve diffie-hellman ephemeral) makes a fine choice because of additional security